jpstrommen95/strommen-byu-app/.github/pull-request-template.md

 - [ ] I have read the "Contributing" page on confluence.
 - [ ] All local checks pass on my machine.
-- [ ] I have adhered to the definition of done within the scope of.
+- [ ] I have adhered to the definition of done within the scope of this work.
-- [ ] I have updated the documentation accordingly.
+- [ ] I have updated Confluence documentation as needed.
 - [ ] I have left a comment self-reviewing my PR.

 ## Additional Notes